-One of the most common concerns of Florence cruise guests is What to do in Florence in a Day?
+One of the most common concerns of our cruise guests is What to do in Florence in a Day?
+Or, more precisely, a few couple of hours we have there.

 They are aware that a certain time of the day will be lost on traveling to and from the port of Livorno, either :

-So, the following list of what to do in Florence is for those who are…
+My suggestions on what to do in Florence are for cruisers who are…

 So, let’s start with our suggestions on what to do in Florence in a day.